SDGforskning/sdg-strings/SDG03_query_action_WoS.md

     OR "yaws"
   )
   NEAR/15
-      ("prevent*" OR "combat*" OR "fight*" OR "reduc*" OR "alleviat*" OR "treat*" OR "cure" OR "cured" OR "eradicat*" OR "eliminat*" OR "tackl*" OR "end" OR "ended" OR "ending"
+      ("prevent*" OR "combat*" OR "fight*" OR "tackl*" OR "reduc*" OR "alleviat*" OR "treat*" OR "cure" OR "cured" OR "therap*" OR "intervention$" OR "eradicat*" OR "eliminat*" OR "end" OR "ended" OR "ending" )
-      )
 )